£11,161 per course

-Collaborating organisations include: IUCN/WCPA, the Ramsar Convention, the Europarc Federation, the ALPARC Network, Hohe Tauern National Park, the International Institute for Environment and Development (IIED), the Agence Française pour la Biodiversité, the KfW German Development Bank, the Austrian Development Agency (ADA), the FAOSEC (FAO) and the Austrian Federal Ministry for Sustainability and Tourism.
+Collaborating organisations include: IUCN/WCPA, the Ramsar Convention, the Europarc Federation, the ALPARC Network, Hohe Tauern National Park, the KfW German Development Bank, the Austrian Development Agency (ADA), the OFB _ French Biodiversity Agency, the FAOSEC (FAO) and the Austrian Federal Ministry for Sustainability and Tourism.

 Graduates of this programme work as managers of conservation areas, national parks, biosphere reserves or world heritage sites.
 They develop and support community-managed sites and indigenous protected areas or shape the future of international organisations.
 Graduates may also work in the consulting, planning and scientific sector.